 Third Method – Rooting your Kindle Fire

-Rooting your Kindle fire is one of the ways to set your device free.
+Rooting your Kindle is one of the ways to set your device free.
 Rooting your Kindle Fire will essentially turn it into a tablet.
-It is a slightly lengthy process that demands your complete attention, and is only recommended for individuals who are looking for a permanent solution.
+It is a slightly lengthy process that demands your complete attention and is only recommended for individuals looking for a permanent solution.

-I always tell my readers to let an experienced individual guide them when they are rooting anything (may it be a router or a smartphone).
-If that is not possible, make sure that you watch lots of tutorial videos before you start.
+I always tell my readers to let an experienced individual guide them when rooting anything (whether a router or a smartphone).
+If that is not possible, make sure that you watch many tutorial videos on YouTube before starting.

-The VPN industry is growing with every passing day, as new features are added by leading VPN providers from time to time.
-Most of the VPN providers offering the best quality are paid services.
-This is understandable, since ensuring the satisfaction of consumers requires considerable hard work and resources on the part of the companies.
+Since the VPN industry is growing every day, most VPN providers opt for the paid revenue model.
+This is understandable since ensuring consumers’ satisfaction requires considerable hard work and resources on the part of the companies.

-Choosing a free VPN service is always a risky business, as many free providers collect and sell user data to advertisement agencies.
-This is a clear violation of the right of users to privacy.
-However, you can find some decent Free VPN for Kindle Fire that have user-friendly privacy policies.
+Choosing a free VPN for Amazon Fire is always a risky business, as many free providers collect and sell user data to advertising agencies.
+This is a clear violation of the right to user privacy.
+However, you can find some decent Free VPN for Kindle that offers user-friendly privacy policies.

-However, if you have any misgivings about your chosen VPN for Kindle, it is better to avoid such VPNs.
-In this case, you should protect your privacy with one of the paid services reviewed above, rather than using a free VPN for Amazon Fire tablet.
+However, if you have any doubts about your chosen free VPN for Kindle, it is better to avoid such VPNs.
+In this case, you should protect your privacy with best-paid VPNs only, rather than using a free VPN for the Amazon Fire tablet.

-Amazon Kindle came out in late 2007 and it took around two years for it to become available in other countries besides the US.
-The problem was that Amazon had to expand app and service availability into regions where the Kindle was available.
+Amazon Kindle came out in late 2007, and it took around two years for it to become available in other countries besides the U.S. The problem was that Amazon had to expand app and service availability into regions where the Kindle was not available.

-Every time Amazon expands the availability of the Kindle Fire into a new region, it gets swamped with all sorts of red tape.
+Every time Amazon expands the availability of the Kindle into a new region, it gets swamped with all sorts of red tape.
 So if you are in (or traveling to) a region where Amazon does not provide support for Kindle, then your safest bet is to get the best VPN for Kindle Fire.